 The Emirates group of companies is entirely controlled by the Dubai government, but is run commercially, and is therefore highly competitive in any segment or business they operate in.

 Group companies are in similar industries (Meta market). market) helps Emirates by supporting one another financially as well as through shared resources.

-Emirates has 61000+ employees in its rollout from which more than 48000 are employed by Emirates airline.
+Emirates has 61000+ employees in its rollout from which more than 48000 are employed by Emirates Airlines.
 Emirates airline employs 15000+ cabin crew members of 140 nationalities who speak 50+ languages.
 The caliber of the employees plays an important part in the service industry.
-Emirates boasts one of the most elegant and stylish workforces in the industry of airline.
+Emirates boasts one of the most elegant and stylish workforces in the industry of airlines.

 BCG Matrix – Emirates Marketing Strategy

 BCG Matrix aids in understanding the competitive status of the company as well as its image in the marketplace or industry that they are in.

 Emirates airlines Dnata, Emirates Skycargo, Changi International Airport Services, and Emirates Flight catering are stars in the BCG matrix, while the other business units of Emirates are considered to be a red flag on the BCG matrix.